|

 high-grade petrol.111

-1920, the Red Army was free to send extra troops to reinforce the Caucasian
+collapsed in November 1920, the Red Army was free to send extra troops to

-of the prospects of a military conquest of Georgia.
-Gekker emphasized that
+a secret appreciation of the prospects of a military conquest of Georgia.

-it would first be necessary to secure the benevolent neutrality of Kazim
+Gekker emphasized that it would first be necessary to secure the benevolent

-Karabekir Pasha, the Turkish commander in Armenia.
-Seven infantry divisions
+neutrality of Kazim Karabekir Pasha, the Turkish commander in Armenia.

-and the Second Cavalry Army should then be assembled in Soviet Azerbaijan,
+Seven infantry divisions and the Second Cavalry Army should then be assembled

-while smaller Red Army detachments would operate against the Georgian
+in Soviet Azerbaijan, while smaller Red Army detachments would operate

-frontier guards in the Sochi sector on the
+against the Georgian frontier guards in the Sochi

 Pass area in Central